tmteam/URSA/README.md

 Weight:         N/A
 Battery:        Turginy nano-tech 4200 mAh
 Max speed:      N/A
-The purpose of existence: To find the purpose of existence
+The purpose of existence: "Why not?"

 Sensors:
 - 4 x leg-pressure